-- 11.1.
-ASPs are expected to: - a) acknowledge the Auditor-General as the appointed auditor - b) understand and act in accordance with the principles set out in the Audit Office's Statement of Business Ethics, available on the Audit Office's website - c) have quality assurance systems that comply with Auditing Standard ASQC 1 'Quality Control for Firms that Perform Audits and Reviews of Financial Reports and Other Financial Information, Other Assurance Engagements and Related Services Engagements' and APES 320 'Quality Control for Firms' - d) use an audit methodology that complies with the requirements of Australian Auditing Standards (ASAs) and Australian Pronouncements of Ethical Standards - e) observe ethical standards and professional independence requirements including APES 110 'Code of Ethics for Professional Accountants' - f) observe the requirements of applicable legislation including the Corporations Act 2001 (Corps Act) where applicable, the PF&A Act and LG Act - g) adhere to the requirements in the Agreement to Provide Auditing Services - h) adhere to the requirements in the Audit Service Provider's Manual - i) have the necessary skills, competence and experience to undertake a public sector audit as an agent for the Auditor-General - j) ensure staff assigned to engagements have appropriate professional qualifications, skills, competence and experience - k) resource the audit team sufficiently so it can perform the engagement within the agreed timetable
+11.1.
+ASPs are expected to:

-- communicate with, follow the instructions of, and report to the group auditor where the engagement is a component within a group (i.e. for auditees that are consolidated into an economic entity) - m) consult with the Audit Office: - i) on difficult and contentious issues - ii) on the form and content of formal written communications with the auditee using the Audit Office templates and stationery - iii) at agreed stages of the audit and under agreed conditions - iv) on any intention to subcontract, outsource or 'off-shore' any component of a contracted audit.
+- a) recognise and promote the Auditor-General as the appointed auditor - b) adhere with the principles set out in the Audit Office's Statement of Business Ethics, available on the Audit Office's website - c) adhere to the Audit Office's Audit and Assurance and Governance policies - have quality assurance systems that comply with the suite of quality management standards ASQM 1 'Quality Management for Firms that Perform Audits or Reviews of Financial Reports and Other Financial Information, or Other Assurance or Related Services Engagements', ASQM 2 'Engagement Quality Reviews' and ASA 220 'Quality Management for an Audit of a Financial Report and Other Historical Financial Information and APES 320 'Quality Control for Firms' - e) provide an annual attestation to the Auditor-General that their quality assurance systems comply with the suite of quality management standards - f) use an audit methodology that complies with the requirements of Australian Auditing Standards and Australian Pronouncements of Ethical Standards - g) observe ethical standards and professional independence requirements including APES 110 'Code of Ethics for Professional Accountants (including Independence Standards) - h) adhere to the requirements in the Agreement to Provide Auditing Services - i) have the necessary skills, competence and experience to undertake a public sector audit as an agent of the Auditor-General - j) ensure staff assigned to engagements have appropriate professional qualifications, skills, competence and experience - k) resource the audit team sufficiently so it can perform the engagement within the agreed timetable - I) communicate with, follow the instructions of, and report to the group Engagement Controller (EC) where the engagement is a component within a group - m) immediately notify the EC about: - a matter that is material (either quantitatively or qualitatively) - the treatment of items that are material either individually or in aggregate - the treatment of a material item that is not the preferred treatment of the ASP - the sufficiency of audit scope where the total of corrected and uncorrected errors approaches or exceeds planning materiality - n) consult with the Audit Office: - on difficult and contentious issues - on the form and content for all written communications with auditees using the Audit Office templates and stationery - at agreed stages of the audit and under agreed conditions - on any intention to subcontract, outsource or 'offshore' any component of a contracted audit. - on any proposed activity, interest or relationship with an auditee which may threaten or be perceived to threaten the independence of the Auditor-General or conflict with providing the auditing services to the Auditor-General - obtain the Auditor-General's (or delegate's) written approval to provide any other service, including internal audit services, system implementations, and advice on accounting treatments and transactions to an auditee or a parent or related entity of the auditee, or an industry regulator, during the period of appointment comply with the Audit Office's Gifts, Benefits and Hospitality policy.
+The ASP is required to notify the Auditor-General if an auditee offers the ASP a gift or benefit in excess of \$25 - p) comply with the Audit Office's Third Party Security Policy.